County Council puts Heat Plan in place

 When the elderly and chronically ill don’t have protection from the heat, such as air-conditioning and plenty of fluids, they can develop serious health effects.

 Delaware County Senior Medical Advisor Dr. George Avetian said it is particularly important for seniors and those with health problems to drink plenty of fluids to prevent dehydration.
 Common symptoms of dehydration are headache, dry skin, light-headedness, nausea and fast heartbeat.

 COSA offers the following heat safety tips: drink plenty of fluids (in consultation with your physician regarding medication and fluids); wear lightweight clothing; stay indoors or seek relief at a senior center, mall or friend’s house who has air-conditioning; and avoid strenuous activity.
 People should limit alcohol or beverages containing caffeine.

 The Delaware County Department of Human Services also expands its outreach to vulnerable populations.
-Chris Seibert, Division Coordinator with the Office of Behavioral Health, said staff expands it outreach to homeless and vulnerable adults during a heat wave and implements overflow bed procedures at the shelters.
+Chris Seibert, Division Coordinator with the Division of Adult and Family Services, said staff expands it outreach to homeless and vulnerable adults during a heat wave and implements overflow bed procedures at the shelters.

 Printable Heat Information Flyers and helpful websites:

 Locations providing Extended Hours During Excessive Heat

 Chester Senior Center